AY2526S1-CS2103T-T15-2/tp/docs/UserGuide.md

 * PREMIUM_AMOUNT must be a non-negative number, ranging from 0 to 999999999999.99.
 * PREMIUM_AMOUNT cannot have any commas or dollar signs.
 For eg: $999,999 is not accepted.
 User should input 999999 instead.
 * PREMIUM_AMOUNT will be automatically rounded to the nearest 2 decimal places.
+* DATE_SIGNED and EXPIRY_DATE must be in the format YYYY-MM-DD.
+* DATE_SIGNED and EXPIRY_DATE can be past, present or future dates.
+But EXPIRY_DATE cannot be before DATE_SIGNED.

 Example: `add_contract p:P1234A ic:S1234567A dt:2023-01-01 e:2024-01-01 pr:1200.50`